 To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 You probably remember Grace Kelly, who died 41 years ago this month, as a Hollywood actress and a paragon of beauty and elegance.
-Ending her acting career when she married Prince Rainier III of Monaco in 1956, she embarked on life as a royal, which she would carry to the day of her untimely death.
+Ending her acting career when she married Prince Rainier III of Monaco in 1956, she embarked on life as a royal, which she would carry until her unfortunate death in a car accident.

-On September 13, 1982, when Princess Grace was 52, she was driving on a twisty mountain road with her then-17-year-old daughter Princess Stephanie.
-On the trip, she was stricken by a “cerebral vascular incident,” according to the New York Times, a condition similar to a stroke.
+The date was September 13, 1982.
+Princess Grace, then 52, was driving on a twisty mountain road with her then-17-year-old daughter Princess Stephanie.
+On the trip, she was stricken by a “cerebral vascular incident,” according to the New York Times, a condition comparable to a stroke.

 Because her mother was suddenly incapable of using the brakes, Princess Stephanie tried to pull on them—to no avail.
-The car kept running and went off the mountain, plunging around 30 meters into a gorge.
-Princesses Grace and Stephanie were rushed to the hospital, but the former suffered a brain hemorrhage and died the day after.
+The car kept running and went off the mountain, plunging into a gorge.
+Princesses Grace and Stephanie were brought to the hospital, but the former suffered a brain hemorrhage and died the day after.
 Princess Stephanie, fortunately, survived, albeit with a fracture and a concussion.

 Less in the public consciousness right now, though, is her participation in much charity work.
 Among them are championing the rights of children, backing local artists, and turning her home principality into a hub for dance.
-Here, we rediscover the philanthropy Princess Grace devoted herself to—the other legacy, we could say, that she left behind.
+Here, we rediscover the philanthropy Princess Grace devoted herself to—the beating heart, in other words, of this remarkable woman.

 President of the Red Cross of Monaco